zoltan-mihalyi/grape/README.md

 ## Getting started

+Download the engine from the download page: http://zoltan-mihalyi.github.io/grape/download

+The library is AMD compatible, you can use it with require.js.

 ### Class system

 Creating applications is much easier with a good OOP class system.
 Grape uses it's own for developing games and the engine itself.